SupersonicBathroomRug/Sudoku_Project/README.md

 The interactive solver can also fetch steps of the proof and the required information to make given deductions, statistics about the solve, export information into a text document and contains multiple options for displaying the solution and its steps.

 Another feature is *k-optimization*, which tries to minimize the `k` of the problem statements within the constraints of such a solve.
-This is somewhat of an afterthought in this project, so it isn't particularly fast and does not give an optimal solution to the original problem.
-To make matters worse, it uses an IP solver, therefore it can be *extremely* slow.
+This is not particularly compatible with solving in a humanlike manner, so it does not give an optimal solution to the original problem.
+It also uses an IP solver, therefore it can be *extremely* slow in somme cases.

 ## Outline of how the solver works
 The solver consists of two larger nested cycles: